-With Halloween lurking around the corner, we thought it only pertinent that we list some of the eeriest and most haunted places in America.
+With Halloween lurking around the corner (do you have your costume yet?), we thought it only pertinent that we list some of the eeriest and most haunted places in America.
 Abandoned asylums, sanatoriums, and prisons are exceptionally creepy and, luckily for those of us with a strange fascination with the paranormal, many across the U.S. are open for tours — some even offer overnight stays … if you dare.

 During its more than 140 years of operation, no official executions took place — however, there were a number of murders among inmates.
 Additionally, hundreds of prisoners died of disease and old age … and many are thought to still roam the cell blocks.

 The prison is open year-round for tours.
 It also hosts a massive haunted house each fall.